 Exams: There are four exams scheduled throughout the semester, each will cover the material from the previous exam through the current exam.
-You may drop the exam with the lowest grade (not the final) and therefore THERE ARE NO MAKE UP EXAMS.
+The exam with the lowest grade (not the final) will be dropped and therefore THERE ARE NO MAKE UP EXAMS.
 If you miss a scheduled exam due to illness, or a scheduled appointment this will be your "dropped" exam.
 The final exam will be a cumulative exam comprising of all of the material covered in class.
-The final exam is optional... if you are happy with your grade going into the final, then you may choose not to take it.

-There will be NO MAKE-UPS and NO EXTRA CREDIT!
+There will be NO MAKE-UPS and NO INDIVIDUAL EXTRA CREDIT!